Establishing the 'Customs' programme for cooperation in the field of customs

 - Second, information technology (IT) capacity building actions will fund new IT infrastructure and systems.

-In the European Parliament, the proposal is being examined by the Internal Market and Consumer Protection Committee (IMCO).
+In the European Parliament, the proposal was examined by the Internal Market and Consumer Protection Committee (IMCO).
 The appointed rapporteur is Maria Grapini (S&D, Romania).
-She presented her draft report on 19 October 2018.
-Amendments to the draft report have been tabled in the Committee on 19 November 2018.
-The committees for opinion are the Budgets Committee (BUDG) and the Budgetary Control Committee (CONT).

-The final text of the Council’s first reading position was adopted on 1 March 2021.
-IMCO committee adopted the recommendation for the second reading of the Parliament on ‘Customs’ programme on 8 March 2021.
-The President of the European Parliament declared the Council's position at first reading approved without amendments on 10 March 2021.
-The final act has been signed on 11 March 2021.
-The Regulation (EU) 2021/444 of the European Parliament and of the Council of 11 March 2021 establishing the Customs programme for cooperation in the field of customs and repealing Regulation (EU) No 1294/2013 was published in the Official Journal on 15 March 2021.
+A provisional agreement between Parliament and Council was reached in December 2020.
+The final text of the Council’s first reading position was adopted in March 2021.
+The European Parliament declared the Council's position approved without amendments in March 2021.
+The final act was signed in March 2021 and was published in the Official Journal on 15 March 2021.
 The Regulation entered into force on the day of publication and it is applied from 1 January 2021.

 - EP Legislative Observatory, Procedure file for the Customs programme for cooperation in the field of customs 2021–2027, 2018/0232(COD)

-- European Commission, Proposal for a regulation of the European Parliament and the Council establishing the 'Customs' programme for cooperation in the field of customs, COM(2018) 442, 8 June 2018
+- European Commission, Proposal for a regulation of the European Parliament and the Council establishing the 'Customs' programme for cooperation in the field of customs, June 2018